kashbadami/fast-saas-template/README.md

 - **Storage**: [AWS S3](https://aws.amazon.com/s3) (with local dev support)
 - **Payments**: [Stripe](https://stripe.com) (ready to integrate)
 - **Deployment**: [Vercel](https://vercel.com) (or any Node.js host)

+> **Note on UI Components**: This template uses premium UI blocks from [shadcnblocks.com](https://www.shadcnblocks.com).
+While the core shadcn/ui components are free and open source, shadcnblocks provides professionally designed, production-ready component blocks that require a paid subscription.
+The blocks used in this template have been customized and integrated - you'll need your own shadcnblocks subscription if you want to access their full library of components.

 ## 📚 Documentation